 Exam Requirements – How to Sit for the CPA Exam

-Minnesota allows those who are within six months of completing a degree to apply for the Uniform CPA Examination under its Early Examination program.
+This state allows those who are within six months of completing a degree to apply for the Uniform CPA Examination under its Early Examination program.
 Once such a student application is accepted, the person may sit for the exam within three months of the date on which the educational requirements are completed.
-In such situations, the student has 150 days after the exam date to provide the Minnesota Board of Accountancy (MBA) with proof of completion of the educational requirements.
+In such situations, the student has 150 days after the exam date to provide the Minnesota State Board of Accountancy (MBA) with proof of completion of the educational requirements.

 CPA Examination Services – Minnesota Coordinator